GSA/data-strategy/pages/action-plan.md

 | Publish an Open Data Plan for sharing priority agency data assets, developed with stakeholder engagement, including data assets that support <b>COVID-19 response*</b> and AI R&D (see Action 6) | Completion                                | After OMB Open Data Plan Guidance is issued; Annually on Agency IRM Strategic Plan schedule | Agency Information Resource Management Strategic Plan | Required for all agencies |
 | Execute a process to evaluate and improve the timeliness, completeness, consistency, accuracy, usefulness, and availability of open Government data assets         | Qualitative and quantitative improvements | December 31, 2020                                                                                   | [strategy.data.gov](https://strategy.data.gov) & agency public data.json APIs      | Required for all agencies |

-&#42; *Due to government-wide focus on COVID-19 response activities, the Federal Data Strategy team has included COVID-19 data assets as priority data assets for this milestone.
+&#42; *Due to government-wide focus on COVID-19 response activities, the Federal Data Strategy team has included COVID-19 response data assets as priority data assets for this milestone.
 Read the team's statement on our [News](strategy.data.gov/news) page.*

 ### Action 6: Publish and Update Data Inventories